autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![set-interactive-dummy-car](images/planning/lane-following/check-interactive.png)

-6. For adding an interactive dummy object, press `SHIFT` and click the `right button`.
+6. For adding an interactive dummy object, press `SHIFT` and click the `right click`.
-7. For deleting an interactive dummy object, press `ALT` and click the `right button`.
+7. For deleting an interactive dummy object, press `ALT` and click the `right click`.
-8. For moving an interactive dummy object, hold the `right button` + drag and drop the object.
+8. For moving an interactive dummy object, hold the `right click` drag and drop the object.

    ![move-interactive-dummy-car](images/planning/lane-following/move-dummy-object.png)